How to Tell Your Parents You Want a Nose Job

 How do you talk to your parents when they are mad at you about wanting to get a nose job?

 Honesty is the best policy, especially when it comes to teen rhinoplasty.
-A teen who explains why he or she wants rhinoplasty surgery may be able to open up a dialogue with his or her parents.
-Then, a teen and his or her parents can work together to determine the best course of action.
+A teen who explains why he or she wants nose surgery may be able to open up a dialogue with their parents.
+Then, the teen and their parents can work together to determine the best course of action.

 How can I communicate better with my parents about teen nose job surgery?

-Dr. Azizzadeh may help parents and a teen bridge their communication gap.
-During a teen rhinoplasty consultation, Dr. Azizzadeh meets with a teen and his or her parents and ensures all parties understand the immediate and long-term ramifications of nose surgery.
-That way, a teen and his or her parents can address their nose surgery concerns and questions.
+Dr. Azizzadeh can help parents and a teen bridge their communication gap.
+During a patient consultation, Dr. Azizzadeh meets with a teen and their parents and ensures all parties understand the immediate and long-lasting ramifications of nose surgery.
+That way, a teen and their parents can address their nose surgery concerns and questions.

-How do you talk to your teenager so they will listen to your concerns about nose surgery?
+How do you talk to your teenager so he or she will listen to your concerns about nose surgery?

-As a teen considers why not to get a nose job, his or her parents may want to know why their child wants to get a rhinoplasty in the first place.
+As a teen considers whether to get a nose job, their parents may want to know what prompted their child to consider this surgery in the first place.
 For parents, it is paramount to listen to their teen.
-Parents then can discuss their concerns with their teen’s request to undergo nose surgery.
+Parents can then discuss their concerns with their teen’s request to undergo nose surgery.
 And together, parents and a teen can speak honestly and openly with one another about rhinoplasty surgery.

 Schedule a Teen Rhinoplasty Consultation with Dr. Azizzadeh Today

-Dr. Azizzadeh is available to discuss teen rhinoplasty with a child and his or her parents.
-To find out more about teen rhinoplasty surgery, please contact us today at 310-657-2203 to schedule a nose job consultation.
+Dr. Azizzadeh is available to discuss teen rhinoplasty with a child and their parents.
+To find out more about teen rhinoplasty surgery or schedule a consultation with Dr. Azizzadeh, contact us online or call us at 310-620-3755.